It's a Mistake: Music video

 The video, which had moderate rotation on MTV (as opposed to the band's singles from their Business as Usual album), told a satirical story of the outbreak of a war between the Eastern and Western blocs.
 The beginning of the video starts with a stop-motion animation of Eagle Force toy soldiers and some tanks.
 It cuts to the five band members dressed as children playing "soldiers" and being invited into an officer's tent by an American officer, inside of which are many allied officers of various services drinking and partying.
 The video then shows four adult men who are working as a businessman, a road worker, a war protester, and a doctor.
 The video then shows each of them fading into a military uniform vaguely corresponding to each of their peacetime professions with a surprised look on their faces, as to imply they were drafted.
 Then, they are seen walking through a burnt out forest and come across some elderly women, who beat the soldiers with umbrellas.
 One of the soldiers takes aim but upon realizing what is happening lowers his weapon.
-The latter half of the video is mostly set in an underground bunker or "War Room" similar to the NORAD facility of Cheyenne Mountain, and the band seemed to engage in a semi-retelling of the 1964 black comedy film Dr. Strangelove.
+The latter half of the video is mostly set in an underground bunker or "War Room" similar to the NORAD facility of Cheyenne Mountain, and the band seems to engage in a semi-retelling of the 1964 black comedy film Dr. Strangelove.
 At the end of the video, the officer is nervously tapping his fingers and inadvertently knocks open the protective cover from the nuclear button, which is right next to his ashtray.
 Then, when he goes to stub out his cigar in the ashtray, he accidentally hits the button instead.